 Also in Haifa is the Cave of Elijah, a Jewish pilgrimage site where the prophet Elijah was said to have taken shelter; Mount Carmel National Park, which is the largest national park in Israel and a protected UNESCO biosphere reserve; and the Stella Maris Monastery, one of the oldest abbeys in the world, dating back to 1291 A.D.

 Caesarea was a port city erected by Herod the Great in 21 B.C. and is one of Israel’s most impressive archaeological sites.
-It is located halfway between Tel Aviv and Haifa and has one of the largest Roman amphitheatres ever built as well as Roman baths, a hippodrome, and aqueduct.
+It is located halfway between Tel Aviv and Haifa and has one of the largest Roman amphitheatres ever built, Roman baths, a hippodrome, and an aqueduct.

 Akko (also known as Acre) is a 4000-year-old city located on the coast of the Mediterranean north of Haifa.
 It has pretty cobbled-stone streets, colourful open-air markets, and a fishing port.
 The hummus served here is supposedly one of the best in the country!

-Here you can see remains of an ancient Crusader town.
-As well as walls, mosques, and baths from the Ottoman period and explore an underground Templar tunnel built in 1187.
+Here you can see the remains of an ancient Crusader town.
+As well as walls, mosques, and baths from the Ottoman period, explore an underground Templar tunnel built in 1187.

 North of Akko are the breathtaking grottos of Rosh HaNikra.
 One of the most famous sites in Israel for its absolutely stunning naturally formed sandstone gorges, cave pools, and picture-perfect waterfalls.
 You can ride a cable car to the top and take in the gorgeous views of the sparkling Mediterranean waters below.